Ordinance Enforcement Division

 What do we do when a complaint is received:

 Ordinance Enforcement responds to all complaints.
-Any issues that pose a significant risk to health or safety is a top priority.
-All complaints trigger a field inspection; if a violation is confirmed, a violation warning or in some cases a stop work order, will be issued to the responsible party or posted to the physical property.
+Any issues that pose a significant risk to health or safety are a top priority.
+All complaints trigger a field inspection; if a violation is confirmed, a violation warning, or in some cases a stop work order, will be issued to the responsible party or posted to the physical property.
 The responsible party is responsible for any and all violations on their property.

 Understanding the Enforcement Process